 Mostly, however, creditors do NOT show up.

-Because bankruptcy protection is powerful and because the creditors know there is NOT much they can do.
+Because Chapter 13 Bankruptcy protection is powerful and because the creditors know there is NOT much they can do.

 In most cases, this meeting would be more appropriately called “Meeting Your Trustee”.